synthetic-microstructures/synthetmic/README.md

 python cli.py recreate --example 2d --save-dir ./plots --interactive
 ```

 > Note: by default, the generated plots will be saved as `.pdf`.
-Passing `--interactive` flag to 2d case will be skipped since this is not that "interesting" for interactivity.
+Passing `--interactive` flag to 2d case will be skipped since this is not that interesting for interactivity.

 ### Running tests
 To run all tests, run